 The entrance to the Wilderness Lagoon can be found 750m from the village centre along Waterside Drive.
 Enjoy a picnic sitting on the grass overlooking the beautiful Wilderness Lagoon or on the benches along the boardwalk.
 This venue can become quiet festive over weekends and the holiday season.
 During high season SANPARKS may ask for an entrance fee.
 There are no ablution facilities.

 3.1 km from the village centre, driving along Waterside Drive you will find the start of the trail.
 The trail is a 7.2km round trip and easily completed by most people.
-The culmination of the trail is a waterfall with many beautiful boulders on which to sit and enjoy your picnic.
+The culmination of the trail is a waterfall with many beautiful boulders on which to sit and enjoy your picnic and for the brave-hearted to take a swim.
 This activity is amongst Wilderness’s most recommended.
 No ablution facilities are available.
 An entrance fee will be charged by SANPARKS at the start of the trail.

 Set 12 km from the Hoekwill turnoff on the N2 this is one of our highly recommended picnic locations.
 Take the Hoekwill turnoff from the N2 for 2.3 km, keep on the road as it turns left up the pass.
 Drive for another 9.7 km, through the town of Touwsranten until you see the sign for Woodville Big Tree on your left.
 There is a lovely picnic area next to the car park with many benches and tables available.
 The Big Tree, an 850 year old Outeniqua Yellowwood, is a mere 80 m from the picnic area.
 A beautiful 2km circular route through the indigenous forest starts at the big tree.
 There is no admittance fee.
 Basic ablution facilities are available.